 VitaBalance provides a blend of the most well-known ingredients that contribute to a healthy colon such as psyllium, Lactobacillus acidophilus, rhubarb, and aloe vera, while also giving a dose of some extra products such as Cascara sagrada, buckthorn, and alfalfa leaf.

 Colon Detox Plus is not only non-GMO, but it is also gluten-free and vegan making it one of the purest and gentle formulations that can be found currently.
-It’s also manufactured in an FDA-facility demonstrating the company’s commitment to being one of the best of the best.
+For these reasons, it’s our #1 pick

 Kleen IQ uses laxatives such as senna leaf and medium-chain triglyceride oils with aloe vera gel to create a soothing sensation for the lining of the colon.
 Given the sometimes volatile nature of laxatives, having a softer approach is an absolute bonus for those who may have some anxiety about the process.

-For those who may be interested in a more natural approach to cleansing, Dr. Tobias’ Colon Cleanse product may be just the fit you’re looking for.
-It combines natural laxatives such as senna leaf and oil-based salves such as aloe vera gel and medium-chain triglycerides with fiber to ensure that you receive the laxative benefits of the product while making sure it’s done in the most holistic way possible.
+Dr. Tobias combines natural laxatives such as senna leaf and oil-based salves such as aloe vera gel and medium-chain triglycerides with fiber to ensure that you receive the laxative benefits of the product while making sure it’s done in the most holistic way possible.

 Though it may not have the same gluten-free and non-GMO aspects found in VitaBalance’s formulation, this is still a safe and reliable option for those who need a colon cleanse without the more harsh elements.